-Buy Used (On Campus or at Another Bookstore)
+Buy Used (On-Campus or at Another Bookstore)

 Used textbooks sometimes look a bit worn from the outside, but it’s the inside that counts.
 Simply put, your primary concern should be whether or not all the pages are intact.
-Buying used will save you a wad of cash, but don’t procrastinate, or you may miss out on the bargains – especially since the number of used books available will depend on how many were turned in during the prior semesters.
+Buying used will save you a wad of cash, but don’t procrastinate, or you may miss out on the bargains — especially since the number of used books available depends on how many were turned in during the prior semesters.

 We didn’t have this luxury when I was a student, but I’ve done a bit of research on textbook rentals, and it’s a great way to cut costs.
 What’s even better is that you may not have to go online to reserve a rental (shipping costs are usually covered).
 Your campus bookstore may offer this option.

 A little online legwork may pay off if you’re able to find a PDF version of the textbook, free of charge.
 But you also want to use good judgment here.
 If the book is available on a sketchy site, move away or you may infect your computer.

 E-books are much cheaper than hard copies because there are no print costs.
 In turn, these cost savings can be passed on to you, the consumer.
 They are also much easier to navigate and can be accessed at the tap of a button.